CWJ-K/Linux-code/Docker/README.md

 # Introduction
-Note the usage of Docker in Linux to solve questions below
+Take note of the usage of Docker in Linux to solve questions below
 1. how to write docker-compose
 2. how to write dockerfile
 3. how to use swarm